 What Is the Employment Outlook for a Psychiatrist Career?

-There were an estimated 28,200 psychiatrists practicing in the country in 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-The number of physician and surgeon jobs, which includes psychiatrists, is expected to grow faster than most fields, increasing 15% between 2014 and 2024.
+There were an estimated 25,630 psychiatrists practicing in the country in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The number of psychiatrists' jobs is expected to grow faster than most fields, increasing 11% between 2016 and 2026.
 Although the BLS expects job prospects to be good overall, rural areas might have more job opportunities.

 Important Facts About This Occupation